ibartomeus/IberianBees/README.md

 # How to use this repo

 - If you want to use clean data go to: `data/data_clean.csv`.
-Metadata can be veiwed [here](http://htmlpreview.github.io/?https://github.com/ibartomeus/IberianBees/blob/master/docs/index.html).
+Metadata can be viewed [here](http://htmlpreview.github.io/?https://github.com/ibartomeus/IberianBees/blob/master/docs/index.html).
 If you spot any error, please fill an [issue](https://github.com/ibartomeus/IberianBees/issues) and indicate the uid of the record to fix.
 If you plan to clean this data further (e.g. dates, localities), let @ibartomeus know to avoid duplicating efforts.

 - If you want to fix non recognized species (*blink, blink* -> Thomas), the only data that can be manually altered is `data/manual_checks.csv`.
 We can move this file via email, and that way you don't need to get into git.
 If you want to see details on removed specimens, check `data/removed.csv`.
 If you wish to correct any of those, fill an issue [issue](https://github.com/ibartomeus/IberianBees/issues) and indicate the uid of the record to fix.